withsapling/examples/deno/sapling-island/README.md

-# Hello World Sapling & Deno
+# Sapling Island Example

+This is an example using `<sapling-island>` to implement "islands architecture" with partial hydration.

 ## Usage